amfrear/cst350/ASPCoreFirstApp/README.md

 *This screenshot shows the output of the "Message" view, which was created to demonstrate the use of Razor views in ASP.NET Core.
 The view includes a sample message with basic HTML formatting.*

 ### Summary of Key Concepts (Part 2)
 In Part 2 of this activity, we extended the web application by adding new functionality through controllers, views, and JSON data.
-Key concepts covered include:
-- Creating a new controller (`ProductsController`) and generating views for different actions.
-- Using parameters to pass information from the URL to the controller and dynamically adjusting the view based on the inputs.
-- Returning JSON data from a controller method, demonstrating the ability to serve data for use in APIs or other client applications.
-- Adding and modifying Razor views to create a more dynamic and engaging user interface, using HTML and CSS tags to improve the user experience.
+We began by creating a new controller called `ProductsController` and generating views for different actions.
+We explored the use of parameters to pass information from the URL to the controller, which allowed us to dynamically adjust the view based on the inputs.
+Additionally, we demonstrated how to return JSON data from a controller method, showcasing the ability to serve data for use in APIs or other client applications.
+We also added and modified Razor views to enhance the user interface, incorporating basic HTML and CSS tags to create a more engaging experience for users.
+Through these exercises, we demonstrated the power of ASP.NET Core MVC to create interactive and data-driven web applications using routing, controllers, views, and JSON to build a flexible and robust web solution.

 These exercises demonstrated the power of ASP.NET Core MVC to create interactive and data-driven web applications, using a combination of routing, controllers, views, and JSON to build a flexible and robust web application.